JonMidhir/Redcrumbs/README.md

 So now if you call `crumb.subject` instead of loading the Venue from your database it will instantiate a new Venue with the same `id` and `name` attributes.
 You can always retrieve the original by calling `crumb.full_subject`.

+As you might expect, you can also do this for the creator and target of the crumb.
+See the redcrumbs.rb initializer for how to set this as a global configuration.

 ## To-do